ImNotDarren/CarPricePrediction/README.md

 ## <a name="link-part-1">Abstract</a>

-The goal of this project was to build a module using used car infomation on [cars.com](https://www.cars.com) to predict used car prices.
+The goal of this project was to build a model using used car infomation on [cars.com](https://www.cars.com) to predict used car prices.
 Based on the prices we have, we may be able to predict car prices in a few years to make a better choice when to get a